 Nate’s Grade: A-

-Posted on December 11, 2013, in 2013 Movies and tagged alan tudyk, animated, book, comedy, disney, drama, fantasy, idina menzel, josh gad, kristen bell, musical, strong heroine, supernatural.
+Posted on December 11, 2013, in 2013 Movies and tagged alan tudyk, animated, book, comedy, disney, drama, fantasy, idina menzel, jonathan groff, josh gad, kristen bell, musical, strong heroine, supernatural.
 Bookmark the permalink.
 2 Comments.